fkohl04/framework-performance/README.md

-# Comparing the performance of frameworks for JVM backend services
+# Comparing the Performance of Frameworks for JVM Backend Services

 This repository serves as base for a blog entry.
 If you want to retrace the explained testing result see [this chapter.](#how-to-execute-the-test--not-part-of-blog-entry)